 - Try not to go into ceremony sleep-deprived.
 In my experience this is a recipe for extreme discomfort: the spirit wishes to head one way, the body another.

 - Allow for plenty of sleep in the days/weeks after ceremony/retreat.
 Go to bed earlier, or make time to sleep in late.
-Daytime naps can be delicious, if you allow yourself to surrender when the big waves rise up to pull you down.
+Daytime naps can be delicious, if you allow yourself to surrender into the big waves that rise up to pull you down.

 - Before you fall asleep, request that your body/mind/spirit receive what’s appropriate and needed at this time.

 - End electronic screen time starting one hour before going to bed and extending through the hour after waking up, so that your sleep is as clear, refreshing, and untainted by outside influences as possible.